k3s-io/docs/docs/cli/etcd-snapshot.md

 <Tabs groupId="snapshots">
 <TabItem value="Scheduled">

-Scheduled snapshots are enabled by default, at 00:00 and 12:00 system time, with 5 snapshots retained.
+Scheduled snapshots are enabled by default, at 00:00 and 12:00 system time, with 5 snapshots retained **per server node** on local disk.
 Scheduled snapshots have a name that starts with `etcd-snapshot`, followed by the node name and timestamp.

 The following options control the operation of scheduled snapshots: